pydata/pydata-sphinx-theme/docs/user_guide/web-components.rst

    And some content and an icon!

-.. dropdown:: A primary title and color
+.. dropdown:: A primary color dropdown
    :color: primary
    :icon: unlock

    And some content!

-.. dropdown:: A secondary title and color
+.. dropdown:: A secondary color dropdown
    :color: secondary
    :icon: unlock